 tidytable

-Why tidytable
+Why tidytable?

-compatibility- Includes functions that
+tidyverse-like syntax withdata.tablespeedrlangcompatibility- Includes functions that

-is missing, including manytidyr
+dtplyris missing, including manytidyrfunctions

 Installation